Delete and Reconnect the Agent in Alation¶

 Click the Close button.
 You will be returned to the Agents Dashboard.
 The Agent will no longer be listed.

 The Agent software that you installed on your network is unaffected by this procedure, but it will now be unable to connect to your Alation Cloud instance.
-To reconnect your Agent to your Alation Cloud instance, see Reconnecting an Installed Agent to Alation.
-To uninstall the Agent from your network, see Uninstalling and Reinstalling the Agent Software.
+To reconnect your Agent to your Alation Cloud instance, see Reconnect an Installed Agent to Alation.
+To uninstall the Agent from your network, see Uninstall and Reinstall the Agent Software.

 Step 2: Name Your Agent¶